 Randy Holmes joined the firm after having worked for Cooper Robertson Architects.

-Will Scribner, Becky Messer, Shelley Brady and Bland Wade left GNA and formed SMBW, a well-respected and award-winning Richmond-based firm.
+Will Scribner, Becky Messer, Shelli Brady and Bland Wade left GNA and formed SMBW, a well-respected and award-winning Richmond-based firm.

 Bill Newman left the firm to establish William Newman Architects.

 Pete Anderson was appointed Architect for the University of Virginia.

 The firm's name changed to The Glavé Firm.